hpc-carpentry/old-hpc-workflows/_episodes/07-resources.md

 > of that rule Snakemake will run at the same time.
 It does not mean that
 > the code being executed will magically know what the limits are.
 >
+> The previous code example showed how the `{threads}` wildcard can be used
-> In the next section we will see how to get the current number of
+> to get the actual number of cores allocated to an action.
-> cores allocated to the action so that it could be passed in as a
+> This value can be passed in as a command-line argument or set to an
-> command-line argument or set to an environment variable.
+> environment variable.
 {:.callout}

 ## Chaining multiple commands

 Up until now, all of our commands have fit on one line.
-To execute multiple bash commands, the only modification we need to make is use a Python multiline string (begin and end with `"""`)
+To execute multiple bash commands, the only modification we need to make is use a Python multiline string (begin and end with `"""` or `'''`).

 One important addition we should be aware of is the `&&` operator. `&&` is a bash operator that runs commands as part of a chain.
 If the first command